prplecake/jrgnsn.net/content/post/2018-05-12-Block-Sponsored-Posts-on-Nextdoor-with-Pi-hole.md

 ---
-layout: post
-title: Block Sponsored Posts on Nextdoor with Pi-hole
+date: "2018-05-12T00:00:00Z"
 tags:
 - Pi-hole
 - Nextdoor
+title: Block Sponsored Posts on Nextdoor with Pi-hole
 ---

 I occasionally use Nextdoor to list items for sale, or to see what's